- ORDER: Charadriiformes

 - Cool Facts

-- Although the Mew Gull is a common bird along the Pacific Coast, it is a rarity in the East.
-Birds that appear along the Atlantic Coast are likely to be from Europe.
+Although the Short-billed Gull is a common bird along the Pacific Coast, it is a rarity in the East.
+Similar-looking birds that appear along the Atlantic Coast are likely to be Common Gulls from Europe.

-- The Mew Gull is the only "white-headed" gull that regularly uses trees for nesting.
+The Short-billed Gull is the only white-headed gull that regularly uses trees for nesting.

-- The oldest recorded mew Gull was at least 20 years, 8 months old when it was found in British Columbia in 2007.
-It had been banded in Alaska in 1986.
+The oldest recorded Short-billed Gull was at least 20 years, 8 months old when it was found in British Columbia in 2007.
+It was banded in Alaska in 1986.